-b) Out-of-court restructurings with judicial confirmation (accordo di ristrutturazione), when practicable, are appreciated, because they ensure protection to parties involved but, given their contractual nature, courts tend to defer to the judgment of the parties and only perform a formal control.
+- a) Criminal and civil liability risks associated with purely contractual out-of-court restructurings are deemed unacceptable, considering that there are other instruments that protect parties without being too burdensome. - b) Out-of-court restructurings with judicial confirmation (accordo di ristrutturazione), when practicable, are appreciated, because they ensure protection to parties involved but, given their contractual nature, courts tend to defer to the judgment of the parties and only perform a formal control.

 2.2.)
-Qualitative analysis indicates that purely out-of-court restructurings are more common for "unsophisticated" debtors (like small family businesses) than for larger ones a) Family businesses tend to engage in negotiations with single creditors more than filing for restructuring proceedings (see, e.g., interview with Advisor #4);
+Qualitative analysis indicates that purely out-of-court restructurings are more common for "unsophisticated" debtors (like small family businesses) than for larger ones a) businesses that achieve in-court restructuring (concordato preventivo) are on average more than five times larger than businesses liquidated in insolvency liquidation (fallimento).
+This emerged from both quantitative and qualitative analysis (among the interviews see, e.g., the one from Judge #2);

-b) on the contrary, purely out-of-court negotiations are rare for large businesses (see, e.g., interview with Lawyer #8).
+- a) Family businesses tend to engage in negotiations with single creditors more than filing for restructuring proceedings (see, e.g., interview with Advisor #4); - b) on the contrary, purely out-of-court negotiations are rare for large businesses (see, e.g., interview with Lawyer #8).